MagnuSiwy/dotfilesHyprland/README.md

  - MIDDLE: Clock and Calendar
  - RIGHT: System Tray, Sound, Bluetooth (disappears if disabled), WiFi, Battery (disappears if disabled)

 The sound widget opens the _pavucontrol_ app on right click.
 You can change the volume with mouse scroll and mute the sound with left click.
 WiFi widget opens _nm-connection-editor_ and bluetooth widget opens _blueman-manager_.
-Also, calendar widget opens _calcurse_ and checkupdates widget opens your terminal with a custom script that'l show you the updates from _yay_ (if installed) and _pacman_.
+Also, calendar widget opens _calcurse_ and checkupdates widget opens your terminal with a custom script that'll show you the updates from _yay_ (if installed) and _pacman_.
 You can also update your system by left clicking it (runs `yay -Syu` if _yay_ installed.
 Otherwise runs `sudo pacman -Syu`).

 # Theming: